P-rallel

 Gio (born 8 June 1999), known professionally as p-rallel, is a British electronic music producer and DJ.
-A member of musical collective Elevation/Meditation, he has worked with such artists as Slowthai and Playboi Carti.
+A member of musical collective Elevation/Meditation, he has worked with such artists as Slowthai, Playboi Carti, and Central Cee.

 Early life

 Gio was born on June 6, 1999, in Acton to a family of Jamaican and Bajan heritage.
 He has described his parents as "ravers"; his father and grandfather are both musicians, with his father working as a multi-genre DJ performing under the name Touchtee.
 He started playing piano at six years old.

 Career

 Pre-2016: Boy Blue Entertainment

 While having been a part of a steel pan group as early as 2012, Gio's primary focus before music was dancing, which he picked up at nine years old.
 He performed with the group Boy Blue Entertainment, where he was inspired by the group's music producer, as well as their choreographer.
 His last performance with the group was in 2015 in the Barbican Centre.